algorandlabs/smart-asa/README.md

 - Eve is opted-in with `frozen = False`;
 - Eve can freely receive and spend `Smart ASA B`.

 To avoid this issue, the reference implementation includes the current `smart_asa_id` both in `GlobalState` and `LocalState`.
-Smart ASA transfers can now be approved only for users opted-in with the current underlying ASA.
+Smart ASA transfers can now be approved only for users opted-in with the current Underlying ASA.

 ## Conclusions